felixminom/better_i18n_django/README.md

 attention

 This workflow relies on the [extracted comments](po-documentation) concept that allows developers to add comments in a programmatic way.
-This decision was a little tricky, since we were thinking of using `translator comments` but we're developers, not translators and `extracted comments` were a better fit in our opinion, this could lead to a whole new debate, but for now, we will stick to `extracted comments` and that's what you need to know.
+This decision was a little tricky since we were thinking of using `translator comments` but we're developers, not translators, and `extracted comments` were a better fit in our opinion, this could lead to a whole new debate, but for now, we will stick to `extracted comments` and that's what you need to know.

 So what are `extracted comments`?

 > Comment lines starting with `#.` contain comments given by the programmer, directed at the translator;
-> these comments are called extracted comments because the xgettext program extracts them from the program’s
+> These comments are called extracted comments because the `xgettext` program extracts them from the program’s
 > source code.

 As you can see, these are messages that developers aim to translators.
-In this specific case, we will use `extracted comments` for letting translators know that a specific `PO Entry` belongs to a given `project`.
+In this specific case, we will use `extracted comments` to let translators know that a specific `PO Entry` belongs to a given `project`.
 For example, an `untranslated` entry with an extracted comment will look like this:

 ```python